 In 1974, the United States was in the midst of a national fuel crisis due to the OPEC oil embargo.
+Enter the moped.

 In 1972, Serge Seguin of France wrote his Masters thesis on the European moped.
 After receiving two mopeds and a small amount of money from a company called Motobecane, Seguin traveled throughout the United States promoting the vehicle.
 After lobbying Congress on its fuel efficiency benefits, Seguin was able to get more than 30 states to devise a specific vehicle classification for the bikes.

 During the oil crisis in the United States in the 1970s, travelers were forced to wait in lines for hours just to get a tank of gas.
 Most cars to that point were not very fuel efficient and people looked for a new method of transportation which could could allow them to travel efficiently and reasonably.
 Enter the moped.

 Features and Benefits

 - Fuel Efficiency: Mopeds are renowned for their miles-per-gallon figures, making them an economical choice for city commuting.

 - Affordability: In general, mopeds are cheaper to purchase, insure, and maintain than larger vehicles.

 - Ease of Parking: Their compact size makes finding parking spaces in crowded areas a breeze.

 - Eco-friendly: Lower fuel consumption means reduced carbon emissions.
 Additionally, electric mopeds are on the rise, offering an even greener alternative.